uzujs/uzu/README.md

 Uzu is designed with different layers of modularity in mind.

 * Models and statecharts are designed to prevent spaghetti code
-* UI can be controlled in a declarative way with statecharts
+* UI can be designed in a top-down, declarative way with statecharts
 * Views are decoupled from models; the same model can be represented by many different views
 * Models and logic can live in separate modules and files
 * Views can take any parameters that you want, and any number of models